dhilt/vscroll/README.md

 ### 3. Datasource

 This is a special object, providing dataset items in runtime.
-There are two ways of how the datasource can be defined.
+There is a separate wiki document describing the Datasource: [github.com/dhilt/vscroll/wiki/Datasource](https://github.com/dhilt/vscroll/wiki/Datasource).
+Below is a short version.

+The Datasource can be defined in two ways.
 First, as an object literal:

 ```js
 const datasource = {